 William Reckler is a partner in the New York office of Latham & Watkins and former Co-Chair of the New York Litigation & Trial Department.
-Mr. Reckler is a member of the firm’s White Collar Defense & Investigations, Securities Litigation & Professional Liability, and Corporate Governance Practices, focusing his practice on government defense and investigations, securities litigation, complex commercial litigation, and civil and criminal False Claims Act matters.
+Mr. Reckler is a member of the firm’s White Collar Defense & Investigations, Securities Litigation & Professional Liability, and Complex Commercial Litigation Practices, advising clients on government defense and investigations, securities and commercial litigation, and corporate governance issues.

 Mr. Reckler's recent experience includes representing: